 Drugs for HBV infection are broadly categorized as interferons or nucleoside/nucleotide analogs.
-The interferons affect viral replication as well as immune modulation.
+8,30,47,48 The interferons affect viral replication as well as immune modulation.
 Nucleoside/nucleotide analogues (lamivudine, adefovir, entecavir, and others) compete with binding sites on the HBV reverse transcriptase.
-As of October 2017, seven antiviral drugs had been approved by the FDA for treatment of chronic HBV infection: interferon alfa-2b, pegylated interferon alfa-2a, lamivudine, adefovir, entecavir, telbivudine, tenofovir disoproxil fumarate (TDF); and the most recently approved medication (2016), tenofovir alafenamide (TAF).
-TAF is a prodrug of tenofovir with improved renal and bone safety parameters compared with TDF.
+As of October 2017, seven antiviral drugs had been approved by the FDA for treatment of chronic HBV infection: interferon alfa-2b, pegylated interferon alfa-2a, lamivudine, adefovir, entecavir, telbivudine, tenofovir disoproxil fumarate (TDF); and the most recently approved medication (in 2016), tenofovir alafenamide (TAF).
+TAF is a prodrug of tenofovir with improved kidney and bone safety parameters compared with TDF.
 The American Association for the Study of Liver Diseases (AASLD) recommends pegylated interferon, entecavir, and TDF as preferred initial therapy for immune-active chronic HBV; TAF was recently added to the preferred list.
 Telbivudine is no longer manufactured in the United States, though it is available in other countries.

-Cure rates with current antiviral therapies are low, and other therapies have been studied, but remain investigational.
-A number of combination therapies have also been evaluated but are not FDA approved and not recommended as first-line treatment due to unclear advantages over monotherapy in most patients, particularly in those at low risk for developing drug resistance.
-The choice of antiviral medication varies according to patient characteristics and disease activity.
+Cure rates with current antiviral therapies are low, 51 and other therapies have been studied, but remain investigational.52 A number of combination therapies have also been evaluated but are not FDA approved and not recommended as first-line treatment due to unclear advantages over monotherapy in most patients, particularly in those at low risk for developing drug resistance.8 The choice of antiviral medication varies according to patient characteristics and disease activity.
 Factors that affect the decision to treat include the HBV DNA level, serum transaminase levels, and HBeAg status.
 Biopsy may be performed in some patients to establish the degree of liver inflammation and fibrosis, which also affect treatment, surveillance and hepatocellular carcinoma screening decision-making.
-Noninvasive alternatives to biopsy for assessing degree of hepatic fibrosis include imaging with transient elastography and various blood tests.53-56 The goal of treatment is to achieve sustained suppression of HBV replication and remission of liver disease in order to prevent cirrhosis, hepatic failure, and hepatocellular carcinoma.
-The recommended duration of treatment varies depending on the HBeAg status, presence of cirrhosis, duration of HBV DNA suppression, and choice of medication.
-Many patients remain on antiviral treatment indefinitely, with the exception of interferon-based therapy, which is usually recommended for a defined duration of treatment, in part due to limited tolerability and immunomodulatory effects of interferons which may result in a sustained response.
-Other treatments in patients with chronic HBV infection could include counseling or education to potentially reduce behaviors associated with accelerated progression of liver disease (such as alcohol use) or transmission, or surveillance with imaging tests to identify hepatocellular carcinoma, though the effectiveness of such surveillance on improving clinical outcomes is uncertain.57
+Noninvasive alternatives to biopsy for assessing degree of hepatic fibrosis include imaging with transient elastography and various blood tests.
+53-56 The goal of treatment is to achieve sustained suppression of HBV replication and remission of liver disease in order to prevent cirrhosis, hepatic failure, and hepatocellular carcinoma.
+30,47 The recommended duration of treatment varies depending on the HBeAg status, presence of cirrhosis, duration of HBV DNA suppression, and choice of medication.^{8,22} Many patients remain on antiviral treatment indefinitely, with the exception of interferon-based therapy, which is usually recommended for a defined duration of treatment, in part due to limited tolerability and immunomodulatory effects of interferons which may result in a sustained response.8 Other treatments in patients with chronic HBV infection could include counseling or education to potentially reduce behaviors associated with accelerated progression of liver disease (such as alcohol use) or transmission, or surveillance with imaging tests to identify hepatocellular carcinoma.8 though the effectiveness of such surveillance on improving clinical outcomes is uncertain.57 Low rates of linkage and retention in treatment and use of antiviral therapy are barriers to optimal care of persons with HBV infection.58